 - When working with someone who needs captions as an accommodation, contact the Student Disability Center or Office of Equal Opportunity to ensure that more accurate captioning services are in place ahead of time.
 Auto-captions are usually insufficient for accommodation purposes.

-- Auto-captions are available in supported platforms such as Teams, Echo360 and Kaltura.
-Zoom does not have an auto-caption feature.
+- Auto-captions are now available in many platforms such as Teams, Zoom, Echo360 and Kaltura.

 - Provide clear expectations and communication rules at the start of the meeting.
 These may include: